A Chronicle of Ancient Sunlight: Critical response

 "Henry Williamson's "A Chronicle of Ancient Sunlight" at last draws to its close.
 Both the social and the literary historian of the past 50 years can dredge from this vast serpentine roman fleuve innumerable treasures.
-Its flawed hero, Phillip Maddison, so arrogant, so vain, so domineering, is vet endowed with a surprising gift of tenderness towards anyone elevated to the privileged rank of comrade.
+Its flawed hero, Phillip Maddison, so arrogant, so vain, so domineering, is yet endowed with a surprising gift of tenderness towards anyone elevated to the privileged rank of comrade.
 In him Mr. Williamson has produced one of those fictional characters who have far more solidity than most of the people one encounters in real life.
 A masterpiece then?
 Alas, no. In this volume there are, as in all its predecessors, stagnant reaches of triviality beside those areas where the tide of narrative sweeps along deep, swift and clear.
 Uncomfortably one never ceases to be aware that the author is always working close to the diaries from which he even makes intermittent quotations; and one wonders, as the insignificant is piled on the inconsequential, whether he would not have done better merely to trust to the selectivity of memory.
 Yet, given some dramatic convulsion of nature – in this volume a flood in the West Country – or some no less dramatic convulsion in the life of his love-battered hero, Mr. Williamson is incomparable among modern novelists."